AlessGarau/M-Motors/README.md

 ```

 The api server needs to run locally and not in the docker container.
-Please stop the api container and use the following commande to run the server locally:
+Please stop the api container and use the following command to run the server locally:

 ```
 python3 manage.py runserver